 French fries, or called chips in the United Kingdom and Australia, are cut potatoes into even shapes which are long and thin.
 For better results to have it more crispy, it is recommended to be fried two times.

 Although the name is French fries, its origin is still a question until now as the French, Belgian, and Spain claim that it is their invention.
+However, French fries are still generally classified as a side dish from French cuisine.
 It is interesting, isn’t it?
+Do you think French fries are French?

 Chickpeas or fava beans, or both, will be pounded and seasoned with other vegetables such as garlic, parsley, and green onion before being shaped into balls or patties.
 They are then deep-fried or cooked in the oven.